ChanJianHao/SubMe/README.md

 A cloud deployment of [Autosub](https://github.com/BingLingGroup/autosub) on Google Colab.
 It leverages Google's cloud computing clusters and GPU to automatically generate subtitles for uploaded video files in various languages.
 Audio is first pre-processed using `ffmpeg` and `ffmpeg-normalize`.
 Speech recognition is then conducted on the pre-processed audio using `Auditok`, after which `ffmpeg` will be used to splice the audio files into individual segments.
 The segments will be transcribed using Google's Cloud Speech-to-Text API, then translated into your desired language using `py-googletrans`.

+Additionally, there is also an additional feature which allows for the downloading of torrents using magnet links over peer-to-peer connections.
+This is done using Google's servers, which are significantly faster than regular downloads over the Internet.
+> Note: Although torrenting is not illegal, piracy IS illegal.
+We are strongly against the act of piracy and advise all our users not to do so.

 ## Why use our tool?
 Firstly, its free!
 Other similar products, such as [Veed](https://www.veed.io/pricing), are paid services with restrictions on video length.
 We offer a completely free service with no restrictions on video length.